Couscous salad recipes

 1. Combine orange juice and cumin to a boil in a medium-sized pot.
 Mix in couscous and place lid on top.
 Take pot off of heat and let sit 5 minutes.
 Spoon mixture into a large bowl and let cool.

 2. In a small bowl, whisk together olive oil, soy sauce, and lime juice.
 Pour over couscous and combine well.
 Mix in cilantro, basil, chives, ginger, and mango.
 Top with pine nuts.
-Serve chilled or
+Serve chilled or at room temperature.

 Pair your couscous salads with the following dishes for a complete meal: